Financing Your Legal Education

 The COA Review Forms allow students who intend to borrow federal loans to supply documentation to determine if an increase in their total COA is warranted.
 If approved, the total COA and typically the Grad PLUS loan offer can be increased to cover the approved allowance.
 There are three types of COA Review Forms: (1) the Grad/Law UM Health Insurance COA Request Form, (2) the Grad/Law COA Review Form, and (3) the Grad/Law Tuition COA Request Form.

-The Grad/Law COA Review Form allows students who intend to borrow federal loans to request a COA increase (and typically additional Grad PLUS loans) for extenuating circumstances.
+The Grad/Law COA Review Form allows students who intend to borrow federal loans to request a COA increase (and typically an additional Graduate PLUS loan) for extenuating circumstances.
 The circumstances are detailed on the form as follows: emergency health-related living expenses, dependent care expenses (daycare/afterschool care), computer repair or replacement (this does not include the purchase of a new computer), additional educational expenses such as additional required books and supplies that exceed the current allotment, computer software required for degree conferment, instruments required for a degree program, and required travel for educational purposes (i.e., required for degree conferment), and private health insurance.
 This form will be available here prior to the start of classes.

 The Grad/Law Tuition COA Request Form is used when a student has added credits after initial financial aid packages have gone out.
 A student can request a loan to cover this additional cost of tuition.
 This also applies to students who enroll beyond the 17 flat rate credits and have not been offered financial aid up to the COA.
 Upon review of the form, students will be offered any additional eligibility, typically in the form of the Grad PLUS Loan.
 This form will be available here prior to the start of classes.